Periodontal Disease and Treatments

 - Healthy: Cleanings every 6 months

-- Gingivitis: This is the first stage of periodontal disease indentified by tender, red, inflamed gums that bleed easily (No pocketing) Treatment is cleaning every 4-6 months.
+- Gingivitis: This is the first stage of periodontal disease identified by tender, red, inflamed gums that bleed easily (No pocketing) Treatment is cleaning every 4-6 months.

 - Advanced Periodontal Disease: At this point, the teeth are losing their support of gums, periodontal ligament and bone.
-Bone loss is moderate to severe anc an be accelerating.
+Bone loss is moderate to severe and can be accelerating.
 Teeth begin to loosen and can be lost if untreated.